ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 - Generated service path should be saved in relation to service ID in `service-info.csv`.
 - `service-info.csv` file should be added to `resources/ballerina/websub` directory inside the executable JAR as well as the thin JAR.
 - If there is an error while generating the service path, then it should result in a compile-time error since this feature is required to generate a callback URL and without it subscriber service could not be used.
+- If the callback URL is provided without the service path then the `websub:SubscriberService` will be attached to the default service path which is `/`.

 #### 2.2.4.
 Unsubscribing from the `hub`